Jokipii/python-fastjsonschema/README.rst

 See `documentation <https://seznam.github.io/python-fastjsonschema/>`_ for performance test details.

-Current version is implementation of `json-schema <http://json-schema.org/>`_ draft-04.
+Current version is implementation of `json-schema <http://json-schema.org/>`_ draft-04, draft-06, and draft-07.
 Note that there are some differences compared to JSON schema standard:

 * Regular expressions are full Python ones, not only what JSON schema